-There have been growing interests in applying large models to machine fault diagnosis, offering promising potential to revolutionize traditional diagnostic paradigms.
+There have been growing interests in applying LMs to machine fault diagnosis, offering promising potential to revolutionize traditional diagnostic paradigms.
 However, this research direction is still in its early stage, with only limited exploratory work reported.
-Most existing studies are conceptual or conducted under controlled laboratory conditions, and they cannot fully reflect the complexity and variability of real-world industrial environments[57].
-As a result, large modelenabled machine fault diagnosis is still far from being practically deployed at scale.
-To bridge between the gap theoretical exploration and industrial application. several critical challenges should be addressed in future research.
+Most existing studies are conceptual or conducted under controlled laboratory conditions, and they cannot fully reflect the complexity and variability of real-world industrial environments [57].
+As a result, LM-enabled machine fault diagnosis is still far from being practically deployed at scale.
+To bridge the gap between theoretical exploration and industrial application, several critical challenges should be addressed in future research.